11Ἐγώ εἰμι ὁ ποιμὴν ὁ καλός: ὁ ποιμὴν ὁ καλὸς τὴν ψυχὴν αὐτοῦ τίθησινὑπὲρ τῶν προβάτων:

 γενήσονται: FMI 3p, γίνομαι, 1) to become, i.e. to come into existence, begin to be, receive being 2) to become, i.e. to come to pass, happen

-The word αὐλῆς, translated often as ‘sheepfold’ refers to a place, not a breed or flock.
+1. The word αὐλῆς, translated often as ‘sheepfold’ refers to a place, not a breed or flock.
+It is used in v.1 of this chapter to begin this discourse.

-By this the father loves me because I lay down my life in order that I may take it up again.
+By this the father loves me because I lay down my psyche in order that I may take it up again.

 ἀγαπᾷ: PAI 3s, ἀγαπάω, 1) of persons 1a) to welcome, to entertain, to be fond of, to love dearly 2) of things 2a) to be well pleased, to be contented at or with a thing